 Programs and Events

-Will Friendly Hours return?
+Have Friendly Hours returned?

-Yes!
+Yes, Friendly Hours are back.
 Please see licm.org/licm4all for the latest information.

 Can I schedule a group visit for my school, scouts, or birthday party?